Outrage widens over Russian attacks Zelensky now calls a ‘genocide’

 In another battered port city, Mariupol, Ukrainians will also face “difficult” fights ahead, an adviser to Zelensky warned, as Moscow vies for a strategic victory that would free up thousands of troops to fight elsewhere.

 Russia’s Defense Ministry reported that high-precision sea and air missiles had destroyed an oil refinery and three fuel storage facilities near Odessa.
-The claim could not be immediately verified independently by The Washington Post.
+The claim could not be immediately verified independently by The Post.

 Ukrainian officials said the fire had been extinguished, but the depot had been destroyed and could “no longer function” following Sunday’s attack.